 - i.
-Connectivity and network issues are supported by the IT Helpdesk located on the the Glasgow Caledonian University main campus in Scotland.
-If you have issues related to your GCU email and log in credentials, contact the GCNYC Student Learning Coordinator at kerri.quinn@gcu.ac.uk or the GCU Helpdesk via email: ithelp@gcu.ac.uk.
+Connectivity and network issues are supported by the IT Helpdesk located on the Glasgow Caledonian University main campus in Scotland.
+Issues related to GCU email and log in credentials should be referred to the GCNYC Student Learning Coordinator at kerri.quinn@gcu.ac.uk or the GCU Helpdesk via email: ithelp@gcu.ac.uk.
 If a student wishes to contact the Helpdesk by phone from the GCNYC campus infrastructure, dial 1234.
 When calling from another phone or while off campus, dial 00 44 141 273 1234.
 Please note that international call and fees will be applied. - ii.
 Issues relating to personal hardware, laptops, tablets, or phones are the responsibility of the owner of that hardware. - iii.
 Software issues are the responsibility of the party owning the software license.